pombreda/lepl/doc-src/manual/errors.rst

 input, but also to give a helpful responses when the input is incorrectly structured.

-LEPL provides support for reporting errors in the input in two ways.
+Lepl provides support for reporting errors in the input in two ways.
 First, it allows a matcher to directly raise an exception.
 Second, parse tree nodes can be constructed which represent errors; these error nodes can then be used, later, to raise exceptions.